Chamour15/alx-system_engineering-devops/0x00-shell_basics/README.md

 17. 101-clean_emacs
     - A Shell script that deletes all files in the current working directory that end with the character ~.

+18. 102-tree
+    - A Shell script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.